The University Catalog contains requirements regarding the following Academic Regulations:

 For crimes of violence, including, but not limited to, sexual violence, defined as crimes that meet the reporting requirements pursuant to the federal Clery Act, institutions shall make a notation on the transcripts of students found responsible after a conduct process that they were:

-- "Suspended after a finding of responsibility for a code of conduct violation" or
+- "Suspended after a finding of responsibility for a code of student conduct violation" or

-- "Expelled after a finding of responsibility for a code of conduct violation."
+- "Expelled after a finding of responsibility for a code of student conduct violation."

 For the respondent who withdraws from the institution while such conduct charges are pending, and who declines to complete the disciplinary process, institutions shall make a notation on the transcript that they “Withdrew with conduct charges pending.”

-The University reserves the right to not permit a student to withdraw if that student has an investigation or charges against them pending for violation of the Student Nondiscrimination, Anti-Harassment, and Sexual Misconduct Policy or for charges under the Code of Student Conduct. or for charges under the Code of Student Conduct.
+The University reserves the right to not permit a student to withdraw if that student has an investigation or charges against them pending for violation of the Student Nondiscrimination, Anti-Harassment, and Sexual Misconduct Policy or for charges under the Code of Student Conduct.
 Should a student decide to leave and not participate in the investigation and/or hearing, the University may opt to proceed in absentia to a reasonable resolution and that student will not be permitted to return to Colgate unless all sanctions have been satisfied.

 Removal of transcript notation

 Appeals seeking removal of a transcript notation for a suspension may occur, but the notation must remain at least one year after conclusion of the suspension.
-Appeals for removal of a transcript notation should be directed to the Title IX Coordinator for violations of the Student Nondiscrimination, Anti-Harassment, and Sexual Misconduct Policy and to the Dean of the College for violations of the Code of Student Conduct.
+Appeals for removal of a transcript notation should be directed to the Office of Equity and Inclusion for violations of the Student Non-Discrimination, Anti-Harassment, and Sexual Misconduct Policy and to the Office of the Dean of the College for violations of the Code of Student Conduct.
 Notations for expulsion shall not be removed.
 If a finding of responsibility is vacated for any reason, any such transcript notation shall be removed.
 Questions regarding this policy should be directed to:

 102 Lathrop Hall